 - Highlights specific foods, such as grapefruit, maple syrup and lemonade or special soup.

-Some diets require you to eliminate certain food groups with claims that we haven't evolved enough as a species to eat wheat, or beef and tomatoes doesn't match your blood type.
-These are interesting theories, but have little evidence.
-Certain health conditions require the elimination of certain foods due to allergies or metabolic disorders such as celiac disease, but most of us should choose foods from all major food groups every day.
+Some diets require you to eliminate certain food groups.
+The diet authors claim that we haven't evolved enough as a species to eat wheat, or some say specific foods don't match your blood type.
+These are interesting hypotheses, but there's not enough reliable evidence that supports those claims.
+Certain health conditions require the elimination of specific food groups due to allergies or metabolic disorders such as celiac disease, but most of us should choose foods from all major food groups every day.

 A few fad diets require you to combine certain types of foods.
-They claim the body can't digest carbs with proteins or with fats.
-This is absurd.
+The claim here is that your body can't digest carbs at the same time it digests proteins or with fats.
+But that's absurd.
 Your digestive system utilizes specific enzymes for digestion of different foods and they don't cancel each other out -- in fact, they all work quite nicely together.